Tutorial – Barometric Altitude

 Barometric Altimeters

 A barometric altimeter uses the variation of atmospheric (or barometric) pressure with altitude to calculate and display the altitude from the measured local atmospheric pressure.
-The altimeter requires a model for how the pressure varies with altitude.
-Both the ISO and the US government have specified standard models for how pressure varies with altitude.
-These models assume that the atmospheric conditions are constant.
+There are a number of commercial barometric altimeters designed for use in model and high-power rockets.
+To be useful, the altimeter must have an internal model for how the pressure varies with altitude.
+Both the ISO and the US government have specified standard models for the pressure versus altitude relationship.
+These models assume that the atmospheric pressure, temperature, and humidity are constant with time but vary with altitude.
 Anyone who has watched or looked up a weather forecast realizes that the local temperature and pressure vary throughout the day.
-This page examines how the variations affect the accuracy of the altitude calculated by a barometric altimeter.
+This tutorial examines how the variations affect the accuracy of the altitude calculated by a barometric altimeter.
 The barometric altimeter has been used since the early days of aviation, and still finds a place on modern aircraft and hobbyist rocketry.

 There are three additional common ways to calculate the altitude of a rocket, and they each have their own set of associated errors.
 They are: